-We need consensus on credible, practical metrics to measure nature-positive outcomes
+We need consensus on credible, practical metrics to measure the state of nature and help secure nature-positive outcomes

 2020